 “The essential principle is the user pays the cost of it,” McBride said.

-However, Jonathan Williams, director of the Tax and Fiscal Policy Task Force of the American Legislative Exchange Council, studied the Highway Trust Fund in 2007 and found that gas taxes have been spent on far more than just crumbling highways.
+However, Jonathan Williams, director of Tax and Fiscal Policy Task Force for the American Legislative Exchange Council, studied the Highway Trust Fund in 2007 and found gas taxes have been spent on far more than just crumbling highways.
 This raises concerns over how Highway Trust Fund money would be spent if taxes are increased.

 Big Gas Tax Diversions

-Williams found that Highway Trust fund dollars have been spent on things such as public education, museums, parking garages and graffiti removal.
+Williams found Highway Trust fund dollars have been spent on things such as public education, museums, parking garages, and graffiti removal.
 He said it is premature to increase gas taxes until Americans can be assured the money would be spent on legitimate road construction projects.